Shadowsith/jDom/README.md

-# jqDom
+# qjDom
 jquery like lightweight javascript lib
 ---

-jqDom is a small, static ECMA 6 JavaScript class that imitates some basic functions of jQuery.
+qjDom is a small, static ECMA 6 JavaScript class that imitates some basic functions of jQuery.

 ## Use cases
 On small html files like formulars or simple HTML Websites with less animations you doesn't want to use jQuery cause you only use a small amount of features of it.
 This JavaScript lib is written for this cases.